Washington runs away from Washington State in Pac-12 women’s basketball opener

 Washington outscored WSU 32-6 in the second quarter and took a 59-24 lead into halftime.

-The opening half included a handful of Husky highlights, including a gem from Aarion McDonald.
+The opening half included a handful of Husky highlights, including a gem from Aarion McDonald (11 points).

-The UW freshman guard stripped Pavlopoulou at the top of the key before sprinting to the opposite end with Maria Kostourkova giving chase.
-McDonald stepped around the WSU forward at the rim and finished the fast break with a reverse layup that brought the Alaska Airlines crowd of 4,635 to its feet.
+The freshman guard stripped Pavlopoulou at the top of the key before sprinting to the opposite end with Maria Kostourkova giving chase.
+McDonald stepped around the WSU forward at the rim and finished the fast break with a reverse layup that brought the fans to their feet.

 However, this game belonged to Romeo, who canned 7 of 12 three-pointers – one shy of her personal best.

+“I said before the game it would be great to get Bug (Romeo) going right here going into the Pac-12,” coach Mike Neighbors said.
+“The ball just hasn’t found her the last couple of games.
+The way we play with our motion offense and with our attack, sometimes the ball just doesn’t find you.

+“We don’t run a whole lot of set plays, and when the ball doesn’t find you there may be a game or two where you only shoot it 4-5 times.
+I was OK with that because I thought it was all within the flow.
+But it was great to have the ball find her tonight.”

-With Plum directing the offense and dishing out a career-high-tying nine assists, Romeo dropped long-range daggers on the Cougars from the corners.
+With Plum, the nation’s scoring leader, directing the offense and dishing out a career-high-tying nine assists, Romeo dropped long-range daggers on the Cougars from the corners.

+“People kept encouraging her throughout the week, just be ready to shoot, we’re going to find you and we believe in you,” said Plum, who finished with eight rebounds and nearly notched her first triple-double.
+“She got us that big lead and she played great.”

 The Huskies sank 16 of 34 from downtown and shot 50 percent from the field.